GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: As noted above, each tier increases the number of attacks by 1.
 Additionally, you may increases one dimension or both of the affected area by up to 2 yards for each tier beyond minimum.

-**Critical Failure**: You conjure a volley but have given it the worng direction.
+**Critical Failure**: You conjure a volley but have given it the wrong direction.
 Instead, the area is centered on you.

 #### Voluntariance